 - Try a guided meditation to get started

 Every chakra has its color.
-The color green is associated with the heart chakra.
+The color green is associated with the fourth chakra.
 And you should find ways to incorporate this color into your daily life.

 Add some green clothing to your wardrobe and decorate your workspace with green accents.
 Plants are a great way to add greenery and life to your workspace.